These condensed milk chocolate chip cookies are a fun simple twist on traditional chocolate chip cookies.

 - Because there are no eggs, this recipe can easily be halved if you don't need a big batch of cookies.

 All-Purpose Flour: No special flours are needed for these cookies.
-For accuracy, the best way to measure the flour is by using a digital scale.
+All-purpose flour is perfect.
+For accuracy, the best way to measure the flour is by using a digital kitchen scale.

 Butter: Room temperature butter is easier to cream together with the sugar.
 I use unsalted butter.
 If you only have salted butter you will need to omit the salt in the recipe.
 There is about ¼ teaspoon of salt per stick of salted butter.